 It is important to remember that an intervention is only the first step.
-Once the alcoholic or addict in your life admits they have a problem, the next stage is to get help.
-Be sure to encourage your loved one to look into professional help regarding detoxing, rehab, therapy and sober living accommodations.
-Your loved one will need to feel support throughout their entire recovery process.
-Sobriety is hard to gain, but it is possible.
-Admitting the problem is the first and hardest step of the recovery treatment.
+Once the alcoholic or drug addict in your life admits to having a problem, there are a number of new decisions to make.
+Be sure to encourage your loved one to find professional help regarding detoxing, rehab, therapy and sober living accommodations.
+Make it clear that you will be offering support throughout their recovery process.
+Sobriety is hard to achieve, but it is possible.
+It may help to remind your loved one that they have already taken the hardest step of all by agreeing to get help.

 Get Your Intervention Started Today

-A successful intervention is not about how many people attend, but rather making sure the person close to you feels safe and loved.
-You don’t want them to become another death statistic because of alcohol or substance abuse.
-For more information, pick up the phone to call (623) 263-7371.
+A successful intervention is not about how many people attend, but rather about making sure the addicted person feels safe and loved.
+For more information, pick up the phone and call 623-263-7371 today.
 Representatives will provide you with everything you need to start planning a successful intervention.
-Help open your loved one’s eyes to a happy life, not under the influence.
+Help open your loved one’s eyes to the possibilities of a life free of drugs and alcohol.